LADY IN THE PEW

 For a moment, Keith thought about what she’d said last night—that she wasn’t always this person.
 That she’d been other things, for other people, in other beds.

-And here she was now, barefoot in his kitchen, cooking him breakfast like they were anything but what they were.
+And here she was now, barefoot in his kitchen, eating breakfast like they were anything but what they were.

 The thought should have made him feel something.
 It didn’t.